kyma-incubator/compass/components/director/cmd/systemfetcher/README.md

 1. API that can be called to fetch systems.
 For details about implementing the System Registry API that the System Fetcher can consume, see the [Systems Endpoint](#systems-endpoint) section in this document.

 ### Run
-Since the ORD Aggregator is usually a short-lived process, it is useful to start and debug it directly from your IDE.
+Since the System Fetcher is usually a short-lived process, it is useful to start and debug it directly from your IDE.
 Make sure that you provide all required configuration properties as environment variables.